New York employers need to fully understand the requirements regarding New York overtime, in order to avoid legal and financial penalties.

 OR

-If an employee meets one of the previous two requirements as well as the Salary Level Test, then they are considered a Professional Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets one of the previous two requirements as well as the Salary Level Test, then he or she is considered a Professional Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 To learn more about processing payroll in New York or maintaining compliance with New York overtime requirements, contact a New York Payroll Company.